+Every company wants to remembered, every company wants to be recognized.
+Whether they have a great service or product or excellent customer service, they all want a special place in your heart.
+The way you feel about a company and the way you perceive that company are important, not just to you, but to them as well.
+The success of a company and their product or service depends not just on the number of sales and profits reaped, but also on brand recognition.
+Any company that wants to be successful pays serious attention to branding, because after all, you won't keep your sales up if your customers, potential or otherwise, are indifferent to you.
 To be concise, branding is a feeling.
-As designers we pay a ton of attention to a relatively important part of the branding as a whole, often called ‘visual branding’ (or sometimes the ‘identity’).
-Though a small portion of a company’s brand, the visual aspect is able to create feeling.
-So what’s the best way to approach that?
+As designers we pay a ton of attention to a relatively important part of the branding as a whole, often called 'visual branding' (or sometimes the 'identity').
+Though a small portion of a company's brand, the visual aspect is able to create feeling.
+So what's the best way to approach that?

 Concepts and examples in minimalist brandingMinimalism just makes sense.
 The ability to make your brand memorable and consistent are all keys in creating a great visual identity.
 Simplicity is key when you desire to get your point across to a large amount of people.
 Below are some examples of some brands that have toyed with minimalism.

 "Minimalist effect in the maximalist market"Ideas and concepts by A2591

 Sm/les for M/les

 Moira Dolina whiskey